'Solo: A Star Wars Story' Gets China Release Date

 Star Wars fans will get their first opportunity to check out the new installment at the upcoming Cannes Film Festival.
 The tentpole is getting a special out-of-competition screening at the glamorous French event on May 15.

 In China, the Star Wars franchise has mysteriously underperformed relative to the size of the market.
-The Force Awakens earned a healthy $124 million in 2016, but Rogue One (2017) slipped to $69 million — despite the casting of two Chinese stars — and The Last Jedi eroded further with just $42 million in the Middle Kingdom.
+The Force Awakens (2016) earned a healthy $124 million, but Rogue One (2017) took in just $69 million — despite the casting of two Chinese stars — and last year's The Last Jedi eroded further, grossing just $42 million in the Middle Kingdom.

 Can Han Solo help the franchise mount a characteristic comeback?
-Box-office analysts will be waiting to see.
+Box-office analysts will be waiting to find out.